 - 508.1.
 First, the active player declares attackers.
 This turn-based action doesn't use the stack.
 To declare attackers, the active player follows the steps below, in order.
-If at any point during the declaration of attackers, the active player is unable to comply with any of the steps listed below, the declaration is illegal; the game returns to the moment before the declaration (see rule 722, "Handling Illegal Actions"). - 508.1a The active player chooses which creatures that they control, if any, will attack.
+If at any point during the declaration of attackers, the active player is unable to comply with any of the steps listed below, the declaration is illegal; the game returns to the moment before the declaration (see rule 723, "Handling Illegal Actions"). - 508.1a The active player chooses which creatures that they control, if any, will attack.
 The chosen creatures must be untapped, and each one must either have haste or have been controlled by the active player continuously since the turn began. - 508.1b If the defending player controls any planeswalkers, or the game allows the active player to attack multiple other players, the active player announces which player or planeswalker each of the chosen creatures is attacking. - 508.1c The active player checks each creature they control to see whether it's affected by any restrictions (effects that say a creature can't attack, or that it can't attack unless some condition is met).
 If any restrictions are being disobeyed, the declaration of attackers is illegal.

-Example: A player controls two creatures, each with a restriction that states "[This

 Example: A player controls two creatures, each with a restriction that states "[This creature] can't attack alone."
-It's legal to declare both as attackers.

-508.1d The active player checks each creature they control to see whether it's affected by any requirements (effects that say a creature attacks if able, or that it attacks if some condition is met).
+It's legal to declare both as attackers. - 508.1d The active player checks each creature they control to see whether it's affected by any requirements (effects that say a creature attacks if able, or that it attacks if some condition is met).
 If the number of requirements that are being obeyed is fewer than the maximum possible number of requirements that could be obeyed without disobeying any restrictions, the declaration of attackers is illegal.
-If a creature can't attack unless a player pays a cost, that player is not required to pay that cost, even if attacking with that creature would increase the number of requirements being obeyed.
+If a creature can't attack unless a player pays a cost, that player is not requirements being obeyed.
 If a requirement that says a creature attacks if able during a certain turn refers to a turn with multiple combat phases, the creature attacks if able during each declare attackers step in that turn.